 During the notice period, you will have the right to switch the value of your units from the affected segregated fund to a similar segregated fund that is not subject to the fundamental change without charge provided you advise us at least five business days prior to the change happening.
 We will advise you of similar segregated funds that are available to you at that time.
 A similar fund is a fund within the same segregated fund category that has a comparable investment objective and the same or lower investment management fee.

 The switch of your units from one segregated fund to another in a non-registered policy may produce a taxable capital gain or loss.
 For information about tax implications, see Income tax considerations.

 If we do not offer a similar segregated fund, you may have the right to redeem the segregated fund units without incurring a redemption charge or similar fee provided you advise us at least five business days prior to the change happening.
 We will advise you if this applies to you.
-You are responsible for any accrued investment management fee, operating expense fee and advisory and management service fee up to the day the switch or redemption occurs.
-Any switch or redemption of units from a non-registered policy may produce a taxable capital gain or loss.
+Any redemption of units from a non-registered policy may produce a taxable capital gain or loss.
 For information about tax implications, see Income tax considerations.